 Perhaps the most “emotional” social media platform, Facebook users lean towards a more personal connection.
 Perhaps because its early focus was a friends-only platform – here users are drawn to posts that connect with them on a more friend-to-friend level.
 This is where consumers seek to understand the “real you”, so be authentic, and give them a look at what’s really going on behind the scenes.Viral attributes:

 - Casual “voice”

 - Behind the scenes

 YouTube: Entertain me

-The leading platform for video posting and sharing, growing at a rate of 50% year after year for the past few years – and it’s not slowing down now.
-Reaching more 18-29 year-olds than any cable channel, this is a great way to incorporate online video advertising in a more effective way than TV ads.
+The leading platform for video posting and sharing, growing at a rate of 30.4% year after year for the past few years – and it’s not slowing down now.
+Reaching 36% more people than the average TV channel,, this is a great way to incorporate online video advertising in a more effective way than TV ads.
 Much like a TV station, people search YouTube for anything from music videos to cooking shows and hysterical bloopers.
 What they have in common – this outlet is meant to entertain.

 Reddit: Tell me something I didn’t know, or show me something funny

 One of the few platforms that maintains a predominantly male audience, Reddit is a fast-paced news feed of sorts with categories ranging from politics to bunnies cutely eating carrots.
 Here people seek to be amused or educated.Viral attributes: